davidjbuchanan/MS3-lockdown/README.md

     - **Strikethrough** completed recipe steps i.e. an onclick event has been added to enable the user to score-off completed tasks.

 **Delete a Recipe**
-- CRU**D** Delete a recipe from the 'All recipres' or 'edit recipes' page.
+- CRU**D** Delete a recipe from the 'All recipes' or 'edit recipes' page.

 **View all categories**
 - C**R**UD Similar to *All Recipes* there is an *All Categories* page, where users can view all food categories e.g. lunch, dinner, snack etc. From this page they can also: